David Julian image shared with Tower Hill’s flickr group.

 That summer feels a little like the movie Hook, starring Robin Williams, where his character Peter Pan had to use his imagination before he could see the food at the dinner table.
 Once I imagined that there could be a moth that acted like a hummingbird, they became real to me and I saw them.

-I asked Ann Marie Pilch, a longtime gardener and Tower Hill’s manager of adult education, if hummingbird moths had just arrived at Tower Hill.
+I asked Ann Marie Pilch, a longtime gardener and former Tower Hill colleague, if hummingbird moths had just arrived at Tower Hill.
 No, she said with a laugh, they’ve always been there.
 You just have to know what your looking at when you see one.
 And then – like magic – they’re everywhere.

 Robert Burgess is public relations manager at Tower Hill Botanic Garden.